-Looking Fab This Summer
+How to Look Fab This Summer

-Consumers who care about fashion, pore over fashion magazines, keep their eyes on Fashion Week designers, and watch the Grammys, Oscars and Tony Awards more to see what the stars are wearing than who wins what award.
+Designers around the world struggle each season to find innovative trends that might truly change the fashion landscape.
+They look all over to rediscover dormant classics with the intention of making them feel new again.
+Consumers who care about fashion pour over fashion magazines, keep their eyes on Fashion Week designers, and watch the Grammys, Oscars, and Tony Awards more to see what the stars are wearing than who wins what award.

 No. You didn't read that wrong.
-I DID say, "Crochet."
+I did say, "Crochet."
 In my humble (or not so humble) opinion, I thought I'd start with the weaker trend and work my way up.
 I honestly thought crocheting went out with the 70s.
 With the exception of baby blankets, winter scarves, mittens and hats, I really didn't know crocheting was still a thing.
 Unless you're into pot holders.
 I almost forgot pot holders.

 But apparently I'm not as hip as I thought, because somehow I missed that crocheted fashions are making a comeback.
 Yes, now you too, can bear an uncanny resemblance to your grandmother's throw pillow collection.
 I have seen a few cute crocheted tops and swimsuit cover ups, so it's not all bad.

 The risky thing about crocheted clothing, is that it takes a particular body type to pull this look off.
 Crocheted tops and bottoms are obviously far bulkier than linens, cottons, and other softer fabrics.
 If you are a curvier gal or otherwise carrying a few extra pounds, you might wish to avoid this trend as it will tend to add a few pounds to your appearance.
 But hey, if you can rock a few extra pounds and love the look, by all means, go for it!